reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 Message BUS

-Another common component in MVVM frameworks is the Message BUS, which is also included in ReactiveUI.
-While it is not advisable to abuse its use because it complicates debugging and can mask dependencies between classes, in certain situations it is useful to keep the coupling between classes weak.
+Another common component in MVVM frameworks is the Message BUS, which of course is also included in ReactiveUI.
+Although its use should not be abused because it makes debugging difficult and can mask dependencies between classes, in certain cases it is useful for keeping coupling between classes weak.

-Its use is similar to the rest of the notification service implementations.
-To subscribe to messages from a certain class, we would use
+Its use is similar to other notification service implementations.
+To subscribe to messages of a certain class we would use

 MessageBus.Current.Listen<BusMessageDemo>().Subscribe(x => Console.WriteLine($"{x.Time} Recieved: {x.Content}"));

-On the other hand, another class would send messages through the BUS to the different subscribers.
+On the other hand, another class would send messages through the BUS to the various subscribers.

 MessageBus.Current.SendMessage(new BusMessageDemo { Content = "DemoMessage Content" });